3 Key Elements to Drive Long Term Commercial Success, Scale and Profitability with Mobile Banking and Financial Services

-Many MFS providers struggle to bring their mobile payment solution to the next level in order to grow adoption and increase profitability.
-However, they find that growth and profitability are hampered by their current MFS platform’s inability to scale to meet their market and customers’ evolving needs.
+Many MFS and mobile banking service providers struggle to bring their mobile payment solution to the next level in order to grow adoption and increase profitability.
+However, they find that growth and profitability are hampered by their current MFS and mobile banking service platform’s inability to scale to meet their market and customers’ evolving needs.
 This prevents them from enhancing their solution to incorporate broader, more innovative use cases that will extend their user base and drive their current and future profitability.

-To understand what drives scalability in MFS, and whether it is different than scalability across other domains, it is crucial to dissect the MFS key business and operational drivers at the core.
+To understand what drives scalability in MFS and mobile banking services, and whether it is different than scalability across other domains, it is crucial to dissect the MFS key business and operational drivers at the core.
 Key questions include: What do you need other than a solid and (marginally) growing subscriber base in order to scale operations?
 How can you lower your Opex costs by lowering risk?
 How long is too long for a MFS product roadmap?

-The key to ultimate success for building a solid MFS business rests on 3 key elements strategy, market & product planning, and business agility.
+The key to MFS success rests on 3 key elements strategy, market & product planning, and business agility.

 Let’s first take a look at strategy, which is one of the key drivers of success.
 It consists of both the general corporate strategy and the business strategy.
 The general corporate strategy reflects what the company stands for e.g., providing mobile financial services to unbanked customers for economic and social inclusion.